dresa/photo-quality/README.md

 | Basic interval contrast | 0.570 | moderate dynamics: middle 95% of photo has 57% of full dynamic range |

 **More measures**
-In Datta et. al (2006), the authors propose dozens of measures that somehow describe photo quality.
+In Datta et. al (2006), the authors propose dozens of measures that are potentially related to photo quality.
 We have implemented most of them, and for the puffin image we obtained the following values.

 Datta R., Joshi D., Li J. and Wang J.:
-*Studying Aesthetics in Photographic Images Using a Computational Approach*
+*Studying Aesthetics in Photographic Images Using a Computational Approach*, 2006.

 | *Measurement* | *Datta variant* | *Value* | *Explanation* |
 | :------------ | :-------- | :------ | :------------ |